thavelick/developer-zim/README.md

 A hacked together script to compile various developer documentation to zim for use offline with  kiwix

-## Shutdown

-This project didn't really work out.
-I recommend not using it and using somethng like Dash or Zeal instead.

 ## Prerequisites needed
 * zim-tools
 * nvm